How to Use a Code Reader on a Vehicle

 Step 6: Identifying and Interpreting the Codes

-• Last two digits: The exact problem.
+• Last two digits: These numbers provide more details about the exact problem.

 Conclusion